KubaP/glsl-lsp/docs/Specification.md

 //                          it is not expanded, but inserted verbatim
 ```

-##### Re-defining
+### Re-defining
 Macros can be re-defined only if:
-- both are the same type of macro,
+- Both are the same type of macro.
-- the tokens in the `_REPLACEMENT-LIST_` are identical,
+- The tokens in the `_REPLACEMENT-LIST_` are identical.
-- if a function-like macro, the parameters are identical,
+- If a function-like macro, the parameters are identical.
-- whitespace appears in the same places,
+- Whitespace appears in the same places.

 For whitespace to appear in the same places, consult the examples below.
 The gist is that if there already is a whitespace, comments can be added since they are treated as whitespace.
 But if there is no whitespace, neither whitespace nor comments can be introduced in the re-definition.
 The whitespace rule only applies to the `_REPLACEMENT-LIST_`; whitespace can be introduced within the parameter list.
 ```glsl